mwaterman29/personal-site/content/posts/Custom Handles in Unity.md

         }
 ```

-It seems like you can get away with substitutions, so let's step through actual functional code:
+It seems like you can get away with referencing these via Handles.__, so let's step through actual functional code: